-a.
-Merchandise or activities of the establishment shall not be visible from any point outside of the building or structure containing the use; or b.
-The observation of any material depicting, describing or relating to sexual activities from any point outside of the building or structure containing such use is prohibited.

-c.
-The provisions of Subsections 2.a. and 2.b. above shall apply to any display, decoration, sign, and window or other opening.
+- a.
+Merchandise or activities of the establishment shall not be visible from any point outside of the building or structure containing the use; or - b.
+The observation of any material depicting, describing or relating to sexual activities from any point outside of the building or structure containing such use is prohibited. - c.
+The provisions of Subsections 2.a. and 2.b. above shall apply to any display, decoration, sign, and windows or other opening. - d.

-d.
 No adult use as set out in Sec.
-10-2 above shall be allowed within 1,000 feet of another existing adult use.
+10-2 above shall be allowed within 1,000 feet of another existing adult use. - e.

-e.
 No adult use as set out in Sec.
-10-2 above shall be located within 1,000 feet of any residential zoning district.
+10-2 above shall be located within 1,000 feet of an R-1 One Family District or R-2 Two Family District. - f.

-f.
 No adult use as set out in Sec.
-10-2 above shall be located within 1,000 feet of any bar or tavern.
+10-2 above shall be located within 1,000 feet of any bar or tavern. - g.

-g.
 No adult use as set out in Sec.
-10-2 above shall be located within 1,000 feet of an existing church or place of worship, child care center or educational institution.

-h.
-For purposes of Subsections d., e., f., and g., above, measurements shall be made in a straight line, without regard to intervening buildings, structures or objects, from the nearest point on the property line of the proposed adult entertainment use to the nearest point on the property line of the said uses.

-i.
-No more than one adult entertainment use shall be conducted within any building or structure containing an adult use.

-j.
-All adult entertainment uses shall be subject to all other articles of the zoning regulations and any other applicable city codes.

-- 3. Warehousing and distribution but not including truck terminals - 4.
+10-2 above shall be located within 1,000 feet of an existing church or place of worship, child care center or educational institution. - h.
+For purposes of Subsections d., e., f., and g., above, measurements shall be made in a straight line, without regard to intervening buildings, structures or objects, from the nearest point on the property line of the proposed adult entertainment use to the nearest point on the property line of the said uses. - i.
+No more than one adult entertainment use shall be conducted within any building or structure containing an adult use. - j.
+All adult entertainment uses shall be subject to all other articles of the zoning regulations and any other applicable city codes. - 3.
+Warehousing and distribution but not including truck terminals - 4.
 Light manufacturing and assembly plants for the following uses: - a.
-Manufacturing, compounding, processing and packaging of such products as candy, and food products c.
+Manufacturing, compounding, processing and packaging of such products as candy, and food products - b.
+Manufacturing, compounding, assembling, recycling or treatment of articles or merchandise from the following previously prepared materials:

+'''

+paper

+plastics

+precious or semi-precious metals or stones

+textiles

+wood

+'''

+c.
 Manufacture or assembly of electrical or electronic instruments or devices, precision measuring devices, surgical or dental instruments, musical instruments, rubber or metal stamps, toys or novelties.